contentful/apps/examples/hosted-delivery-function-potterdb/INSTRUCTIONS.md

 ## Building your Delivery Function

 ### Creating an app
 You can create an app using CLI using `npm run create-app-definition`.
 This will prompt you to enter details for your new app and organization details.
-Make sure your app is enabled for `Entry field` option with both Short text and JSON Object selected in the supported field types.

 Alternatively, you can set your app and organization details by setting them as environment variables.